alan-turing-institute/scivision/docs/contributing.md

   }
  ```

+Additionally, upload a suitable thumbnail to the [thumbnail datasources folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/datasources).

 After you are done, create a pull request to the original repo with the changes.
 A Scivision maintainer will approve the addition, making it available to all Scivision users.
+It will appear on the [website](https://sci.vision/datasource-grid), and it will be installable through the GitHub repository.
+However, it won't be available through PyPI until after the next release.